hamptonpieryc/website/content/docs/club-rules.md

 ## 17. TRUSTEES:
-**17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as necessary by the GMC of the Club from among Single, Family, Partner or Honorary Members who are willing to be so appointed.
-A Trustee shall hold office during their lifetime or until they shall resign, by notice in writing given to the GMC, or until a resolution removing them from office shall be passed at a meeting of the CMG by a majority comprising two-thirds of the members present and entitled to vote.
+**17.1** There shall be at least three Trustees of the club who shall be appointed from time to time as necessary by the GMC of the Club from the voting members who are willing to be so appointed.
+A Trustee shall hold office during their lifetime or until they shall resign, by notice in writing given to the GMC, or until a resolution removing them from office shall be passed at a meeting of the GMC by a majority comprising two-thirds of the members present and entitled to vote.

 **17.2** All the property of the Club, including land and investments, shall be held by the Trustees for